-Mobile devices and technology are vital to edge analytics.
+Mobile devices and digital transformation technology are vital to edge analytics.
 They capture data, route it to the proper locations onsite and at the edge and are then used in the field to perform important tasks, including maintenance, troubleshooting, and more.
 It’s just one more example of how mobile apps are key to the oil and gas industry’s digital transformation.

 New White Paper:

 Enabling the Digital Oil Field -- The Role of Mobile Apps